Avnsx/fansly-downloader/README.md

 If you get an error while installing requirements with ``pywin32``; it is a windows only library and is not definitely required for the scraper itsself.
 Only ``automatic_configurator.py`` needs it.
 If for some reason you can't install it with pip, you can also install it [through pywin32's github](https://github.com/mhammond/pywin32/releases) or you might also be able to install that by ``pip install pypiwin32`` or ``conda install pywin32``.
 If you can't install pywin32 that obviously means that you won't be able to run automatic configurator and need to use [Get Started](https://github.com/Avnsx/fansly/wiki/Get-Started) instead to set it up.

 ## 🚀 Quick Start
-**Quick start is only compatible with Windows & you to have to have recently logged into fansly in any of the following browsers: Chrome, FireFox, Opera, Brave or Microsoft Edge and one of those browsers has to be set as your default browser in windows settings.**
+**Quick start is only compatible with Windows & you to have to have recently logged into fansly in any of the following browsers: Chrome, FireFox, Opera, Brave or Microsoft Edge and that browser has to be [set as your default browser in windows settings](https://www.avast.com/c-change-default-browser-windows#:~:text=Open%20the%20Start%20menu%20and,is%20the%20current%20default%20browser.).**
 1. Make sure the browser you set as default browser [in windows settings](https://www.avast.com/c-change-default-browser-windows#:~:text=Open%20the%20Start%20menu%20and,is%20the%20current%20default%20browser.), is also the browser that you've browsed fansly with in the past
 2. Click on Automatic Configurator and wait for it [to do its thing](https://github.com/Avnsx/fansly/wiki/Explanation-of-provided-programs-&-their-functionality#2-automatic-configurator)
 3. If it was successful(``config.ini`` should now *only* show a *single* ``ReplaceMe`` the targeted creator name) open the ``config.ini`` file and replace the value for ``[TargetedCreator]`` > ``Username =`` with whatever content creator you wish to have scraped